RMH286/ECE-3400-fa-2017-Team-2/docs/lab1.md

 ```
 This is the main function which blinks the LED.
 Because the LED was set as an output pin in the setup function, we are able to write
 a ```HIGH``` or ```LOW``` value to it.
 These variables are global variable defined for the arduino.
 They correspond to logical high and
 low values.
-In betweeen turning the LED on/off the program waits for 1 second so you can actually see the LED change.
+In between turning the LED on/off the program waits for 1 second so you can actually see the LED change.

 The exact specification for these functions can be found in the [Arduino Reference](https://www.arduino.cc/en/Reference/HomePage).